 For more information about car accidents and DUI crashes in South Carolina, please download our e-book, “Safety First, Justice Always: Your Guide to South Carolina Auto Accident Law.”
 This short, informative book is an invaluable resource for those who have more questions about car accidents here in our state, and is completely free.

-If you have been hurt in an accident caused by a drunk driver, we at the Law Office of Kenneth E. Berger extend our heartfelt sympathies to you.
-Drunk driving is a serious problem in South Carolina, and we would like to do our part to help victims recover from their injuries.
-We proudly serve clients from Columbia, Lexington, Sumter, Florence, Myrtle Beach, and other nearby areas, and we are here to help you get the justice that you deserve.
+If you have been hurt in an accident caused by a drunk driver, please know that our entire team at the Law Office of Kenneth E. Berger will do everything in our power to hold that reckless person accountable and obtain justice on your behalf.
+We proudly serve clients from Columbia, Lexington, Greenville, Charleston, Myrtle Beach, and other areas.
 Call us by phone, use our contact form to send an email, or click the live chat box on this page now to arrange a free consultation with us today.